-Laced versus Glued in Floors
+Glued versus Laced in Floors

 The key components of raft design are rocker, tube diameter, and whether to have diminishing tubes.
-These three variables in combination with the materials, length, width, and floor type have the largest influence on how the raft performs.
+These three variables in combination with the materials, length, width, and floor type have the largest influence on how the inflatable raft performs.

 For the moment we are talking about tube diameter along the sides of the raft.
 Diameter in the bow and stern will be broken down when we discuss diminishing tubes.

 A larger tube diameter (22 inches) in general makes a raft more stable and comfortable to sit in.
 However, as the tubes get larger the raft has to either get wider which can cause performance issues and make it challenging to slip between rocks or the raft looses internal space making it more challenging to fit gear and people in the raft.